Tyre and rim insurance

 dealer might offer you when you buy a car.
 It covers damage to

-tyres and rims that occur as a result of blowouts, punctures and
+tyres and rims as a result of blowouts, punctures and various road

-various road hazards (like driving through a pothole).
-Unlike
+hazards (like driving through a pothole).
+Unlike comprehensive

-comprehensive insurance, tyre and rim cover does not usually cover
+insurance, tyre and rim cover does not usually cover for damage

-for damage that occurs as part of an accident.
-Also, general wear
+that occurs as part of an accident.
+Also, general wear and tear is